 - Beneath the Main program is the Setup section.
 Tap on the Choose and select the game’s .bat file.
 However, if there is no such .bat file, you may select the same .exe file that you choose above.
 Leave all the other fields as it is.

-Just tap on the tick mark at the bottom and you will get a Congratulations message.
+After tapping that tick box, there will be a Congratulations message.
 At this stage, your game should also launch in the background.
 Close the congratulations dialog box and start playing your favorite DOS game on your Android device.
-If you want to further optimize your gaming experience, like adding virtual keys, hotkeys, game-pad or a virtual joystick then continue reading.
+If you want to further optimize your gaming experience, like adding virtual keys, hotkeys, a game-pad or a virtual joystick then continue reading.